 And that takes us back to Problem 2.
 The diagnosis of “back pain” isn’t something that should necessarily come easily.
 In human medicine, other than the patient telling the doctor that his or her back hurts, there’s not a lot of reliable, objective evidence to support a diagnosis of back pain with many patients.
 When you go to the doctor for back pain, after taking your medical history and doing a physical exam, he or she might order some other tests, like X-rays, or magnetic resonance imaging (MRI), or a computed tomography (CT) scan, or even blood tests.
 It can be the same with horses.
 But after all of those tests, we come to two more complicating factors.

 TWO MORE PROBLEMS (2b and 2c, if you’re keeping score)

 - Medical tests may not show the cause of back pain.
 In fact, medical tests for back pain in people can be very confusing.
 Some really bad looking medical tests are recorded in people that have absolutely no clinical signs of back pain.
 And vice versa, that is, some really bad back pain is seen in people that have absolutely great looking medical tests.

 - Many times, the cause of back pain is never known.

 And that is pretty much exactly the way that it is in horses.

 Which leads to this disturbing fact: there is no single, objective test that can be used to give a reliable diagnosis of the cause of back pain in the horse.

 So, that’s part 1.
-I want you to chew on this info for a few days, and then I’ll post part 2, which will be about diagnosis and treatment.
-And, hopefully, by the end of the day, you’ll be somewhat less bewildered.
+Chew on this info for a bit, and then I’ll post part 2, which will be about diagnosis and treatment.
+And, hopefully, by the end of the day, you’ll be somewhat less bewildered: with the emphasis on the “somewhat.”
 When it comes to diagnosing back pain, it isn’t (or at least it shouldn’t necessarily be) easy!